metahoof/docs/docs/whitepaper/terms-of-services.md

 - Multi-accounting or creating duplicate accounts for the purpose of exploiting in-game systems, leaderboards, or promotions.
 - Collusion with other users or groups to manipulate races, marketplaces, or competitive outcomes.
 - Attempting to reverse engineer, modify, copy, decompile, or gain unauthorized access to any aspect of the Platform.
-- Using MetaHoof as a conduit for money laundering, fraud, or other illegal activities.
+- Using MetaHoof to engage in fraud or other illegal activities.

 _MetaHoof reserves the right to roll back races, transactions, or results if bad faith conduct, systemic abuse, or technical exploitation is detected._